You can find pirated copies of books and ebooks online in a few seconds, but do you think about the security of free PDF ebooks?

 Well, one down, but there are plenty more.

 I discovered that the last book I published was pirated in PDF within a week of publication.
-It was also being offered in the print books on Google Books.
+It was also available in print books on Google Books.

 As an author, you might think you are safe from all this piracy because you publish your ebooks with DRM (Digital Rights Management).

-Then the PDF conversion takes less than a minute.
+The PDF conversion then takes less than a minute.
 DRM gives you no protection whatsoever.
 But, there is no such thing as a free lunch for freebie ebook hunters.

 The potentially high price you can pay for free ebooks